Journal abbreviation: Food Health

 The Editorial Board of the journal handles all appeal and complaint cases within the scope of COPE guidelines.
 In such cases, authors should get in direct contact with the editorial office regarding their appeals and complaints.
 When needed, an ombudsperson may be assigned to resolve cases that cannot be resolved internally.
 The Editor in Chief is the final authority in the decision-making process for all appeals and complaints.

 If rejected for publication, the copyright of the manuscript will be assigned back to the authors.
-“Food and Health” journal requires each submission to be accompanied by a Copyright Transfer Form (available for download at
+“Food and Health” journal requires each submission to be accompanied by a Copyright Transfer Form

 When using previously published content, including figures, tables, or any other material in both print and electronic formats, authors must obtain permission from the copyright holder.
 Legal, financial and criminal liabilities in this regard belong to the author(s).